SSaquif/french-lesson-notes/Notes/Vocabulaire/1-Vocabulaire-Day_Weather_Time.md

 Demain, nous serons ...
 Demain, ça sera ...

+### Rule of thumb:

+1. Can use verb faire with froid and chaud = Il fait froid, Il fait chaud
+2. For nouns use Il y a = Il y a de la pluie, Il y a du vent
+3. For adjectives use the verb etre = Il est froid, Il est chaud, Il est nuageux, Il est venteux

 ## Months of the Year

 | English   | French    | Pronounciation |